Wjonke/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions- these are payloads that send data to the store

+reducers- a pure function that takes an action and previous state and returns the new state

+store- a place that stores ALL app level state.

+The store is where all app level state exists, no other app state is anywhere else and it can only be changed with an action creator

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+App state is global and what we would put in a react 'store' so it can be passed down to other components, component state is local to the component and should not be needed by any other component so it is self contained.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+it a middleware that lets us  call action creators that return a function instead of an action object with action creators. good for async functions.